DigiXArt/HomeServiceEnvironment/services/service-router/README.md

 This allows us to quickly swap services, redeploy them somewhere else and stuff like that, without the need of having to reconfigure all other services that rely on them.
-Services always call this service with X-TargetService header set, to request the service they actually need and this service will relay the request and return the re
+Services always call this service with X-TargetService header set, to request the service they actually need and this service will relay the request and return the response.
+Path, request body and header